-When a preceding vehicle is detected ahead, the distance is indicated in seconds, displayed on a page in the Driver Information Centre $\Rightarrow$ 118.
-Press the MENU button on the turn signal lever to select Vehicle Information Menu $\iff$ and turn the adjuster wheel to choose following distance indication page.
+When a preceding vehicle is detected ahead, the distance is indicated in seconds, displayed on a page in the Driver Information Centre (DIC) ⇔ 118.
+Press MENU on the turn signal lever to select Vehicle Information Menu ⇔ and turn the adjuster wheel to choose following distance indication page.